-Name of the activity Setting the table and serving food Objectives To familiarize AFMID with meal preparation according to the recipe To increase the independence and self-realization of AFMID To improve the skills and competencies of AFMID To improve the psychophysical health of AFMID Level of difficulty 1 (1 = easy 2= medium, 3=hard) Duration 1/2 hour Resources Table Ready meal required Kitchen utensils and accessories Support from educators/family members Description of - Introductory talk about how to set the table and serve food. the activity Demonstrate table setting and food serving.
-AFMID set the table and serve food with active support in the form of verbal instructions, suggestions, and guidance.
-Methodology Conversation Verbal instructions Demonstration Practice Physical guidance Observation Observation Praising Practice Showing, pointing out Observation Observation Praising Picture or video display Results AFMID will learn to set the table and serve food. the following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Take responsibility AFMID will learn to set the table and serve food.
-AFMID will learn to set the table and serve food.
-Interactions with others Interactions with others Interactions with others Teamwork and togetherness Accepting support Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
+Name of the activity Setting the table and serving food Objectives To familiarize AFMID with meal preparation according to the recipe members To increase the independence and self-realization of AFMID To improve the skills and competencies of AFMID To improve the psychophysical health of AFMID Level of difficulty 1 (1 = easy 2= medium, 3=hard) Duration 1⁄2 hour Resources Table Ready meal required Kitchen utensils and accessories Support from educators/family members Description of - Introductory talk about how to set the table and serve food. the activity Demonstrate table setting and food serving.AFMID set the table and serve food with active support in the form of verbal instructions, suggestions, and guidance.
+Methodology Conversation Verbal instructions Demonstration Physical guidance Tasking and learning by stages Practice Physical guidance Praising Picture or video display Picture or video display Results AFMID will learn to set the table and serve food. the following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Take responsibility Awareness of oneself and one's body Teamwork and togetherness Accepting support Creativity Emotional expression and adjustment Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
 Follow on activity Consumption of prepared meal with socializing and discussion about the workshop.
 Recording achievements Take a photo of the set table and food served and share the photo with friends and family.

-Learning basic skills and knowledge with the help of activites related to zardening and cooking
+Learning basic skills and knowledge with the help of activites related to gardening and cooking